On multifractal analysis and large deviations of singular-hyperbolic attractors

 \begin{theorem}[Thompson~\cite{Thomp},~\cite{Thompson2009}] Let $(K,d)$ be a compact metric space, $f\colon K\rightarrow K$ be a homeomorphism satisfying the specification property and $\rho\colon K\to (0,+\infty)$ be a continuous function.
 Let $(K_{\rho},\F)$ denote the suspension flow over $(K,f)$ with roof function $\rho$ and let $g\colon K_{\rho}\rightarrow \R$ be a continuous function.
 Then: \begin{enumerate} \item For any $a\in\R$,

 \item If $\displaystyle\inf_{\mu\in \mathcal{M}_{inv}(\F,K_{\rho})}\int g {\rm d}\mu<\sup_{\mu\in\mathcal{M}_{inv}(\F,X_{\rho})}\int g {\rm d}\mu$ then

 \end{enumerate} \end{theorem}

-\begin{remark} Note that the suspension flow over a transitive subshift of finite type (SFT) is isomorphic to a suspension flow over a mixing SFT, and a mixing SFT satisfies the specification property, thus the conclusions of Theorem~\ref{Pro-Thompson} hold for suspension flows over a transitive SFT. \end{remark}
+\begin{remark} Note that a suspension flow over a transitive subshift of finite type (SFT) is topologically conjugate to a suspension flow over a topologically mixing SFT, and a topologically mixing SFT satisfies the specification property, thus the conclusions of Theorem~\ref{Pro-Thompson} hold for suspension flows over a transitive SFT. \end{remark}

 As a corollary, we have the following conclusion for horseshoes of $C^1$ vector fields, which complement previous results on the multifractal analysis of hyperbolic flows \cite{BS00b,CV21,PeSa}.
 Recall that for an invariant compact set $\Lambda$ of $X\in\mathcal{X}^1(M)$ and for a continuous function $g\colon\Lambda\rightarrow \mathbb{R}$, the $g$-irregular set is